STUDY JAPANESE ONLINE WITH NATIVES HERE

-Did you know that among the countless japanese language particles, there are those that are not very well known, but that, despite being rare, still appear from time to time in newspapers, games, manga or during our studies of the language.
-An example of this is the べ (be) particle, which we will look at in more detail later in this article.
+Did you know that, among the numerous particles of the Japanese language, there are those that are not very well known, but that, despite being rare, occasionally still appear in newspapers, games, manga, or during our studies of the language.
+One example of this is the particle べ (be), which we will see in more detail throughout this article.

 - particle “be” – the forgotten particle of the Japanese language